MyEtherWallet/knowledge-base/source/_posts/Security & Privacy/Ensuring_MEW_Doesn't_Give_People_Same_Address.md

-## <p align="center">Ensuring MEW Doesn’t Give Different People the Same Public Address
+## Ensuring MEW Doesn’t Give Different People the Same Public Address
 ***

 The first thing to understand is that MyEtherWallet (MEW) does not ‘create’ any private keys or public addresses.
 MEW (and other ETH wallet services) randomly generate private key/public address pairings for a user when ‘creating a new wallet’.